Blog Hero

 Tears form a thin, even layer over the surface of the eye.
 This tear film keeps vision clear, washes away small debris, and reduces friction every time the eyelids move.
 Winter conditions disturb that layer in several ways.
 Cold outdoor air holds very little moisture, so time outside exposes the surface of the eye to dry, moving air that pulls tears away more quickly.
 Inside, heating systems push warm air through vents that can dry out skin and eyes alike.
 Longer stretches on phones, tablets, and computers during darker months reduce blinking, which means the tear film is not being refreshed as often.
 For people who already produce fewer tears due to age, medical conditions, or medications, these seasonal changes can turn mild dryness into a more persistent problem.

-How to Prevent Dry Eyes in the Winter
+How to Relieve Dry Eyes in Winter: 5 Doctor-Recommended Tips

 Targeted changes at home and at work can make a noticeable difference when eyes dry in winter.
 These steps help stabilize the tear film and reduce irritation over time.